Lily Elise

 Lily Elise (born February 20, 1991) is a singer-songwriter from Berkeley, California.
-Elise has worked with artists such as Chappell Roan, Gwen Stefani, Olivia Rodrigo, Joe Walsh, Don Henley, James Taylor, Miley Cyrus, Lainey Wilson, Dillon Francis, Twin Shadow, Felix Cartal, Audra Mae, Hungarian pop star Gigi Radics, Markus Feehily, and Hayden Panettiere.
+Elise has worked with artists such as Chappell Roan, Gwen Stefani, Conan Gray, Olivia Rodrigo, Joe Walsh, Don Henley, James Taylor, Miley Cyrus, Lainey Wilson, Dillon Francis, Twin Shadow, Felix Cartal, Audra Mae, Hungarian pop star Gigi Radics, Markus Feehily, and Hayden Panettiere.

 Early career

 Lily Elise is an alumna of the San Rafael, California-based a cappella group, Til Dawn.

 Elise was a member of Team Christina on the first season of the America television vocal talent show, The Voice.
 She performed several songs, including Lady Marmalade with Team Christina, before leaving the show.

 In 2012, Elise co-wrote "Vadonatúj érzés" ("Daydream") for Hungarian singer Gigi Radics, winner of season six of the music show Megasztár.
 The song, released on November 26, 2012, reached number one on the Mahasz Rádiós Top 40 radio airplay chart, remaining at number 1 for ten weeks.

 Elise co-wrote and was featured on Canadian electronic music producer and DJ Felix Cartal’s single "Let It Go," released on April 29, 2014, as part of his Credits EP.
 The single was released via Steve Aoki’s imprint, Dim Mak Records.
 On October 27, 2014, she appeared on "Hurricane," a track from moobahton producer and DJ Dillon Francis' album Money Sucks, Friends Rule.

 On November 4, 2014, Elise released the lead single "Generator," from her debut EP Taken.
 The music blog, All Things Go, praised the single as a "stunning combination of pop and R&B that few can pull off".
 Following "Generator," she released the second single "Suitcases," from her Taken EP.
 In March 2015, Elise collaborated with Twin Shadow on "Alone", a track from his album Eclipse.
 In 2015, she released the third single and title track, "Taken," from her debut EP of the same name.
 The single premiered on Billboard.com, where it was described as "edgy pop, R&B, or even EDM".

 Elise co-wrote the debut single "What If It's You" for fictional character Juliette Barnes (played by Hayden Panettiere), alongside co-writer Audra Mae and producer Scott Effman.
 The song aired during Season 4 of the ABC musical drama Nashville, appearing in episodes 2 ("’Til the Pain Outwears the Shame") and 7 ("Can’t Get Used to Losing You").
 The song was later included on "The Music of Nashville: Season 4, Volume 1".
 She also co-wrote "Find My Way" with producer Lester Mendez and former Westlife member Markus Feehily for the deluxe edition of his debut solo album, Fire.